CogentRoleplayCommunity/FogentRoleplay/Adventures/LostTunnelsOfTundelver/LostTunnelsOfTundelver.md

 #### Treasure

 Positioned at the foot of Iarno's bed is an unlocked and robust wooden chest.
-It contains the most valuable items amassed by the Redbrands over the last two months, including 180 silver pieces, 130 gold pieces, and a silk pouch containing five carnelians (valued at 10 gold pieces each), two peridots (each worth 15 gold pieces), and one pearl (with an estimated worth of 100 gold pieces).
+It contains the most valuable items amassed by the Redbrands over the last two months, including 180 silver pieces, 130 bronze coins, and a silk pouch containing five carnelians (valued at 10 bronze coins each), two peridots (each worth 15 bronze coins), and one pearl (with an estimated worth of 100 bronze coins).
 The chest also contains two magical items brought to Tuntin by Iarno from Reddwall: a scroll of charm person and a scroll of fireball.
 Additionally, Iarno wields a staff of defense (refer to appendix A).

 For experience points, distribute 200 XP evenly among the characters if the party eliminates Iarno Albrek.
 Double the XP award if they successfully capture Iarno and deliver him to Ulfric Brimward in Tuntin.